jonnyg23/obsidian_devlog/KTS TODO.md

 - [ ] Speed up tower list page task <br>1.
 Add crud rules for adding projection information to top level of db response. <br>2. metadata: sections (data.sections), hub_height (data.hub_height) , turbine uuid (data.turbine), pure boto3 command-line no python. <br> 3.
 On terraform end: Global secondary index
 - [ ] Add backend api to main.py of tdweb using model_number
+- [ ] Questions: <br>1.
+How should I handle the validation schema for model_number?
+It is needed for crud_rules

 ## IN REVIEW 🔍